 A standing item at every Board meeting ensures that the Society is constantly looking at opportunities to promote the Society and its existing products.
 In addition, new products are considered where member feedback suggests they could be popular and of benefit to the members (both as individuals and on a cost -benefit analysis to the Withprofits fund).
-This strategy has been very successful in recent years with the launch of the Shariah ISA.
-A new fund within the ISA wrapper is being launched early in 2021.
-This is a modern ethical fund, based on ESG principles (Environmental, Social and Governance).
+This strategy has been very successful in recent years with the launch of the Shariah ISA in 2019 and Sustainable ISA in 2021.
+The new ISA is a modern ethical fund, based on ESG principles (Environmental, Social and Governance).

-Input from members also means that the Society is hoping to improve the customer experience and increase new business levels by enabling online applications during early 2021 and will begin research into making online valuations of our ISAs, and possibly CTFs, during 2021.
+Input from members also means that the Society is hoping to further improve the customer experience and increase new business levels by enhancing the online valuation information what was introduced last year.